H is for Hakluyt

 That which “almost alone maketh up the signification”

 As for what Melville thought the quote meant, or what he meant by using an altered version of it, we can only speculate.
 Several Melville scholars have offered their own poetic interpretations, linking the breathy sound of the letter H to the whale’s spout and ability to dive deep underwater.
-Caleb Crain, for example, pondered the letter’s “sound of breath” and compares it to a whale’s spirit, pondering what it means for a whale fight its mechanical urge to breathe.
+Caleb Crain, for example, focuses on the letter’s “sound of breath” and compares it to a whale’s spirit, pondering what it means for a whale to fight its mechanical urge to breathe.

 The letter H gives the sound of breath—that is, of spirit—and whether a whale can go without breath is a crucial question about him.
 The whale is a fish that breathes air, “a spouting fish,” in Ishmael’s definition, but the whale is also able to dive and “live without breathing” for a time.
 If breath is understood as a mechanical process, then diving is spiritual; if breath is understood as spirit, then diving is a descent into pure mechanism.
 At the bottom of Melville’s metaphors lies, therefore, an “unemendable discrepancy,” to borrow a term from textual editor Harrison Hayford.
 Are whales remarkable for their spirit, or remarkable in being able to go without it?